bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 }
 ```

-We has reviewed the "relist" process through related source code and call stack trace.
+We have taken a look the "relist" process through related source codes and call stack traces.
-I hope you can learn more details about PLEG and how to take/update the required data in the process.
+I hope you can understand more details about PLEG and how to take/update the required data in the process.

 ## Conclusions
 In my experience and searching, "PLEG is not healthy" can happen various causes as follows.